farhadamjady/make-uuid/README.md

 const makeUuid = require('make-uuid');

+console.log( makeUuid() ); // return a string like this '6MlyrNcZ'.
+Length will be 8

 console.log( makeUuid(2 ) ); // return a string like this 'uK'

 console.log( makeUuid(20 ) ); // return a string like this 'NGPUYkGjBgezjnaGGbBD'